AntonioTorres23/OpenGL_Notes/Cubemaps.md

 `glm::mat4 view = glm::mat4(glm::mat3(camera.GetViewMatrix()));`

 *theory: I think that we convert it to a mat3 (`camera.GetViewMatrix()`) is because there is a hidden w component which assists in translations.
 By removing that or setting it to 0 once we convert it back to a mat4, it no longer affected by translations.
-Because we are only grabbing the first 3 of the `camera.GetViewMatrix` *
+Because we are only grabbing the first 3 of the `camera.GetViewMatrix()` , by default the 4th value in the matrix (I believe) would be zero when converting it back to a mat4.*

 This removes any translation, but keeps all rotation transformations so the user can still look around the scene.